 This Supplement defines the following terms:

-3.2.1 group: A study group, TSAG, a working party, a Question, a Rapporteur group, a correspondence group, an ad hoc group, the Review Committee, a JCA, a focus group, a regional group or any other type of group created in ITU-T.
+3.2.1 group: A study group, TSAG, a working party, a Question, a Rapporteur group, a correspondence group, an ad hoc group, a JCA, a focus group, a regional group or any other type of group created in ITU-T.

 NOTE – A workshop or a seminar is not considered a group in the context of this Supplement.